vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Motivation and Inspiration

-> 1. "Don’t be discouraged.
-It’s often the last key in the bunch that opens the lock." - Anonymous
 > 1. "Don’t wait for opportunity.
 Create it." - Anonymous
 > 1. "Try to be a rainbow in someone else’s cloud." - Maya Angelou